 All prices includes room and board, study trips and other costs at the school.

-- Enrollment fee: NOK 2 500 This fee is payable when you take in the place at school and not refundable.
+- Enrollment fee: NOK 2 500 (whole year) or for one-semester courses; NOK 1 250.
+This fee is payable when you sign the contract with the school and is not refundable.

 - Students cover the cost of personal equipment